-Smack bang in the 'Valley of the Sun' this desert metropolis is Arizona's capital and largest city.
+Smack in the middle of the "Valley of the Sun" this desert metropolis is Arizona's capital and largest city.
 The city is culturally rich with a host of incredible museums.
-We highly recommend the Heard Museum for its in-depth displays on the arts and culture of American Indian tribes.
+The Heard Museum is recommended for its in-depth displays on the arts and culture of American Indian tribes.
 The Boarding School Experience is a tragic and moving museum focusing on American Indian children that were separated from their families by a controversial federal policy.
-We also recommend getting an overview of the desert's spectacular flora in the Desert Botanical Garden, in flowering season it is dazzling!
+For an overview of the desert's spectacular flora, visit the Desert Botanical Garden.

 Sedona is surrounded by jaw dropping rock formations, with Cathedral Rock, Devil's Bridge and Soldier's Pass being some of the most remarkable red sandstone structures.
 The red rocks surround the city and at sunset seem to glow in brilliant reds and oranges.
 With most tourists visiting for the red rock vistas, Sedona also has an annual 8-day International Film Festival that brings in the crowds along with the renowned Sedona Bluegrass Festival.